ezweave/pretty-functional/chapters/two/two.md

 So the `count` value is being changed (or copied, because we are good FP programmers) and subscribers see updates.

-Let's say we have a block of code that looks like this:
+Then we write a block of code that looks like this:

 ```js
 interface IDataSource {